Scheduled MonumentsWalesGilwern Brook round barrow

 What is Gilwern Brook round barrow?

-Gilwern Brook round barrow is a Bronze Age burial monument located in Radnorshire, Wales, and forms part of the broader landscape of prehistoric funerary practices in the Welsh Marches.
+Gilwern Brook round barrow is a Bronze Age funerary monument located in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD242.

 What period does Gilwern Brook round barrow date from?

 Gilwern Brook round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Gilwern Brook round barrow?